Ledge Passport Stamping Dates: Assistance Needed

 Trail maintenance

-Control invasive species - honeysuckle
+Control invasive species - buckthorn removal

 Volunteers are encouraged to sign up.
 Send email to webmaster@kiekhaeferpark.org